carpentries/instructor-training/learners/checkout.md

 Finally, it is an opportunity to receive **feedback from a Carpentries Instructor Trainer** (like your Trainers at today's event), who will help make sure you are prepared for a strong start.

-### Not a High Stakes Test

-It can be nerve-wracking to perform in front of others!
-This is true when you teach, too, but we know it feels different to teach in a context that is specifically designed for feedback and approval.
-As much as possible, try to relax and enjoy this friendly opportunity for connection with others in our community.
-Remember to embrace your mistakes!

-In some cases, an Instructor Trainer may ask you to repeat your teaching demonstration another time prior to certification.
-If this happens, they will be very clear about exactly what they would like you to change on your second appearance, and why.
-These requests are made with your interests in mind -- we want you to be prepared for success when you set out to teach!

-Trainers draw from their own experience and training when they evaluate teaching demonstrations, but we do provide a [rubric][demos-rubric] for their reference.
-This can be a helpful resource as you prepare.

 ### Selecting an Episode with Participatory Content